Agoric/documentation/main/ertp/api/brand.md

 Returns the alleged name of the `brand`.
 Should not be trusted as accurate.

-An alleged name is a human-readable string name of a kind of digital asset.
+An alleged name is a human-readable string name of a type of digital asset.
 It should not be trusted as accurate since there is no public registry or expectation of uniqueness.
 This means there can be multiple issuers/mints/brands with the same alleged name, and thus the name by itself does not uniquely